-Today we will talk Oman on my Things You didn’t Know series.
-Sultanahmet of Oman is a country I fell in love with after first few minutes being there.
+Today we will talk about Oman interesting facts on my Things You didn’t Know series.
+Sultanahmet of Oman is a country I fell in love with after the first few minutes of being there.

 Oman Capital: Muscat